-If you do decide to lift original tiles then act carefully, raising from the outside in using a rigid wide paint scraper.
+If you do decide to lift original tiles then do it carefully, raising from the outside in using a rigid wide paint scraper.
 Set the scraper low down under the layer of bonding under the tiles, rather than trying to get the tile off their bed.
 The original adhesive / bond is going to be pretty old so is often pretty easy to lift.
 If the tiles need a little ‘help’, then an old chisel and hammer usually works but take your time and be gentle.
 One tip if the tile and adhesive seem pretty stuck together is once you’ve lifted them both together, soak them in a bucket of washing soda to soften the old base away.

-I chose a pale grey BAL grout to pick up the grey in the wallpaper and also because it looked more subtle than a bright white.
+I chose a pale grey grout to pick up the grey in the wallpaper and also because it looked more subtle than a bright white.
 I also used a Kerakoll adhesive called EcoFlex as it’s incredibly forgiving for non-professional tilers.
 It’s more expensive than ‘normal’ tiling adhesive but has super grab whilst allowing you to move the tiles around more easily.
 It’s solid yet pliable, and if you’ve ever done any DIY tiling you’ll know what I mean by that.
 Also it gives 30-45 mins fixing / play around time which helps loads when you’re a slow DIYer.

 Weirdly it *feels* better too, it’s not sticky like many other adhesives, nor is it gritty.
 I don’t tile every day and frankly I don’t much like tiling, so when I do it I want it to be as nice an experience as possible.
 Plus, tiling in little white spotty socks helps, I generally find.